 - Server-Side Data Rendering: in-situ rendering of on-GPU query results to accelerate the visual rendering of grain-level data

-- Large Scale Rendering of Points and Polygons: a geospatial analysis solution that enables zero-latency pointmap visualization of millions of lines or polygons on a geo-chart
+- Large Scale Rendering of Points and Polygons: a GIS analysis solution that enables zero-latency pointmap visualization of millions of lines or polygons on a geo-chart

 - Visualization with APIs: a customizable visualization system that combines the agility of a lightweight frontend with the parallel power and rendering capabilities of a GPU engine

 - Advanced Memory Management and GPU Caching: render query results directly on the GPU, removing the slowdowns due to network and GPU-to-CPU transfers

 GPU-accelerated analytics is employed throughout industries such as Defense and Intelligence, Telecommunications, Financial Services, Automotive, Utilities, Advertising, Oil and Gas, Logistics, and more.

 A CPU is essentially the brains of a computer while a GPU acts as a specialized microprocessor.
 CPU to GPU Computing creates an overall faster application by combining the two processing powers.
 GPUs enhance CPU architecture by accelerating portions of an application while the rest continues to run on the CPU.
 The CPU remains a reliable processor for general-purpose computing while a GPU accelerated graphics card takes over when intensive computations are needed.

 Comprised of large and broad instruction sets, CPUs can manage every input and output of a computer and are more versatile, performing many more kinds of tasks than a GPU.
 A CPU may contain only 10 to 30 cores, each one faster and smarter than an individual GPU core.